amanu477/medfinder/README.md

 ## Authors

-Created as a demonstration project for a comprehensive Django web application.
+Created as a demonstration project for a comprehensive Django web application."# medfinder"